trustgraph-ai/trustgraph/README.md

   provide a response to a text prompt.
 - `triples-write-cassandra` - Takes knowledge graph edges and writes them to a Cassandra store.
+- `triples-write-neo4j` - Takes knowledge graph edges and writes them to a Neo4j store.
 - `kg-extract-definitions` - knowledge extractor - examines text and
   produces graph edges.
   describing discovered terms and also their defintions.
 Definitions are